nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Adding a student

 The `addstudent` feature adds a student with the provided name and NUSNET ID into the database.
 If the student comes with optionally specified groups and tags, these fields will be added accordingly.

-### How the `addstudent` feature works
+#### How the `addstudent` command works

-1. The user specifies the student name, NUSNET ID, and if applicable, the groups and tags the student has too.
+1. The user specifies the student name, NUSNET ID, and if applicable, the groups and tags belonging to the student.
 2. If the name or NUSNET ID is not provided, the user will be prompted to enter them via an error message.
 3. The ID is cross-referenced with the current students in the database, and an error is thrown if the student to add has the same ID as a pre-existing student.
 4. If the student to add has a unique NUSNET ID, the groups, if provided, will be parsed individually.
     * If the provided group exists, the student will be added into that group.
     * If the provided group does not exist, a new group will be added, and the student will be added into that group subsequently.
-5. A new `Student` object is created with the given name, NUSNET ID, groups, and tags.
+5. A new `Student` object is created with the given name, NUSNET ID, groups, and tags and added into the database.

-The following activity diagram summarises what happens when a user executes the `addstudent` command to add a new student.
+The following activity diagram summarizes what happens when a user executes the `addstudent` command to add a new student.
 In the case where the student is not added, an error message will be displayed with the reason.

 ![AddStudentActivityDiagram](images/AddStudentActivityDiagram.png)

-The following sequence diagram summarises what happens when the user inputs an `addstudent` command together with the name and NUSNET ID of the student to be added.
+The following sequence diagram summarizes what happens when the user inputs an `addstudent` command together with the name and NUSNET ID of the student to be added.

 ![AddStudentSequenceDiagram](images/AddStudentSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+This is also applicable to other sequence diagrams in this guide.
 </div>

 ### Creating a new group